-The models developed by Dail and Madsen (2011) and Hostetler and Chandler (2015) build on the N-mixture abundance models originally proposed by Royle (2004), by allowing population size to change between primary survey periods (e.g., years).
-In addition to the conditionally related elements of initial abundance and detection process that are evaluated in Royle’s original class of N-mixture models, open population N-mixture models also allow for the evaluation of abundance at subsequent time periods.
+The models developed by Dail and Madsen (2011) and Hostetler and Chandler (2015) build on the N-mixture abundance models originally proposed by Royle (2004) by allowing population size to change between primary survey periods (e.g., years).
+In addition to the conditionally related elements of initial abundance and detection probability that are evaluated in Royle’s original class of N-mixture models, open population N-mixture models also allow for the evaluation of abundance during subsequent time periods.
 Colonization (population establishment at a previously unoccupied site), extinction (loss of all individuals at a previously occupied site), recruitment (gain of individuals at a previously occupied site), and survival (loss of some individuals from an occupied site) can all be described by this class of model.
-Although a two-year study is insufficient to examine factors that are affecting recruitment and survival, we included these parameters in our models because it would have been erroneous to assume that populations were closed to change across seasons (i.e., that abundance was constant within the system), an important assumption of the original N-mixture model described by Royle (2004).
-This class of model also includes other important assumptions that warrant further explanation.
-In addition to population closure (constant abundance unless variation is explained by state variables) within primary survey periods, N-mixture models assume constant detection probability among individuals across all sites and survey occasions, unless the variation is explained by observation variables.
-Several authors (Barker et al. 2018, Link et al. 2018) have highlighted the fact that this assumption is likely to be violated during field surveys and that resultant estimations of population size and detection probability are likely to be biased (Link et al. 2018).
-This modeling structure also assumes that counts are binomial random variables, an assumption that could easily be violated if individuals are counted more than once during a survey (Link et al. 2018).
-We structured our field survey techniques with these assumptions in mind, and for species whose specific ecology introduces model violations (both species of invertebrates), we accounted for these by using Bayesian hierarchical methodology to modify the original model structure.
-Further, although estimations of true population size are arguably at high risk of bias due to assumption violations even with a more intricate modeling strategy to account for them (Link et al. 2018), this parameter was not a primary goal of our analysis, as we were focused solely on identifying relationships between abundance and habitat covariates, and were not attempting to describe actual population sizes within our system.
+Although a two-year study is insufficient to examine factors affecting recruitment and survival, we included these parameters in our models to avoid assuming that surveyed populations were closed to demographic changes across seasons, an important assumption of the original N-mixture model described by Royle (2004).

+In addition to population closure, state-space abundance models also include other important assumptions that warrant further explanation.
+N-mixture models assume constant detection probability among individuals across all sites and survey occasions, unless such variation is explicitly modeled by observation variables, and this assumption is likely to be violated during field surveys (Barker et al. 2018, Link et al. 2018).
+N-mixture models also assume that counts are binomial random variables, an assumption that could easily be violated if some individuals are counted more than once during a survey (Link et al. 2018).
+We structured our field survey techniques with these assumptions in mind, and for species whose specific ecology introduced potential violations of these assumptions (e.g., both species of invertebrates), we developed Bayesian hierarchical models to relax these assumptions.

-Assuming that Nh,t is the true abundance in plot h in survey year t, we can account for Nh,1 (initial plot-level abundance) with a Poisson process, a negative binomial (NB) process, or a zero-inflated process:
+Assuming that Nh,t is the true abundance in plot h in survey year t, we can account for among-plot variation in Nh,1 (i.e., initial plot-level abundance) with a Poisson process (eq 1), a negative binomial (NB) process (eq 2), or a zero-inflated Poisson process (eq 3):

 Nh,1~Poisλh (eq1)